 As an industrial products manufacturer, we have indoctrinated workplace safety procedures into our 6S (i.e. 5S + Safety) induction training.
 It is our policy to have all new employees attending this training.
 The Group's employees are educated on safety signages and demarcations, fire safety and emergency responses.
 During the day-to-day operations, specialized production employees are required to wear Personnel Protective Equipment ("PPE") when traversing or conducting work-related functions.
-During the financial year 2021, we have observed 3 minor injuries.
-The figure below indicates the injuries sustained:- d.
+During the financial year 2022, we are proud to announce that our workplace was accident free.

+d.
 EMPLOYEE ENGAGEMENT

-At HPMT, we actively encourage employees attend our company events and trips.
+At HPMT, we actively encourage employees to attend our company events and trips.
 It is our belief that operational success is attained through strong interpersonal relationships.
-For the financial year 2021, we had activities e.g. Ramadan gift to employees, Christmas gift exchange party and Employees' house cleaning after flood cases.
+For the financial year of 2022, HPMT only focused on meaningful and important events that would be beneficial to the employee's wellbeing.
+We had activities e.g., Long Service Award, Durian Party, Futsal and Gotong Royong to clean up factory site.